EARnagram/lessons/extras/promises/README.md

 Let's go over some of what we learned:

 1. When would we want to use `Promise.all()`?
-2. What is the signature for all Promises?
+2. What are the two parameters for all Promises?
 3. How do we handle errors with Promises?
+4. What do we need to do to use Promises with Mongoose?

 ##### References